Father of the Pride: Protest from the Parents Television Council

 In October 2004, the Parents Television Council's launched a campaign against Father of the Pride.
-Reasons cited for their opposition were the aforementioned use of anthropomorphic animals and the use of "from the creators of Shrek" in their promotions.
-The film in question was seen by the Council as much more family-friendly than this series, which the PTC stated could inadvertently draw the wrong audience based on the way it was promoted by NBC.
+Reasons cited for their opposition were the use of anthropomorphic animals and the use of "from the creators of Shrek" in their promotions.
+The film in question was seen by the council as much more family-friendly than this series, which the PTC stated could inadvertently draw the wrong audience based on the way it was promoted by NBC.
 Their campaign led to over 11,000 complaints to the Federal Communications Commission.
 In March 2006, the FCC ruled that the show was not indecent.